mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 .. image:: BootstrapSensitivity.png

-This shows the joint probability distribution of the parameters a and b of the model.
+This shows the joint probability distribution of the parameters :math:`a` and :math:`b` of the model.
 The dark shading indicates the density of this joint distribution as estimated from the bootstrap parameters.
 The red dot in the center of the cloud of points is the parameter estimate that was determined by maximum likelihood.
 The red diamonds that are connected by red lines are the points at which an additional bootstrap sample